symfony/symfony-docs/cookbook/event_dispatcher/before_after_filters.rst

 or hooks.

 In symfony1, this was achieved with the preExecute and postExecute methods.
-Most major frameworks have similar methods but there is no such thing in Symfony2.
+Most major frameworks have similar methods but there is no such thing in Symfony.
 The good news is that there is a much better way to interfere with the Request -> Response process using the :doc:`EventDispatcher component </components/event_dispatcher/introduction>`.